prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 >>> saveEnsemble(ensemble)
 'HIV-RT.ens.npz'

-We can now close the logfile using :func:`~prody.closeLogfile`:
+We can now close the logfile using :func:`~.closeLogfile`:

 >>> closeLogfile(name)